The Division of Pediatric Otolaryngology advances complex specialty care for Mayo Clinic's youngest patients.

 The Mayo Clinic Department of Otolaryngology — Head and Neck Surgery's Division of Pediatric Otolaryngology works to provide cutting-edge care for pediatric patients, with multidisciplinary team members including:

-Researchers in the division are establishing best-practice guidelines for children with complex aerodigestive and congenital hearing problems, finding novel solutions for complex and rare problems in utero, and actively participating in fetal surgery and ex utero intrapartum treatment (EXIT) procedures.
+Researchers in the division are establishing best-practice guidelines for children with complex aerodigestive and congenital hearing problems.
+They also are finding novel solutions for complex and rare problems in utero and participating in fetal surgery and ex utero intrapartum treatment (EXIT) procedures.

-The division has an active multidisciplinary velopharyngeal insufficiency clinic, craniofacial clinic and aerodigestive clinic, all of which offer unique opportunities to study rare disease, innovative team-based treatments and excellent clinical outcomes for Mayo Clinic's complex pediatric patient population.
+All offer unique opportunities to study rare diseases, develop innovative team-based treatments and work toward excellent clinical outcomes for Mayo Clinic's complex pediatric patient population.

 Global medicine

-This experience has also uncovered rare disease processes not commonly seen in the United States.
+These partnerships also have uncovered rare disease processes not commonly seen in the United States.
 By studying these rare diseases, along with gaps in access and clinical capabilities, Mayo Clinic otolaryngology researchers aim to help shape medical education and elevate the level of care that can be provided worldwide.

 The Department of Otolaryngology — Head and Neck Surgery aims to expand access and quality of care by using established international communities and resources.
 Clinicians and investigators participate in bidirectional education with the goal of sharing the expertise learned in international settings and creating the best treatment protocols.